Glyphosate Renewal Group

 Glyphosate in numbers

-Glyphosate is the key active substance of the most widely used non-selective herbicides in the world because it combines proven effectiveness and safe use if applied according to the label.
+Glyphosate is the key active substance of the most widely used non-selective herbicides in the world because it combines proven effectiveness and safe use when used in accordance with the label instructions.

-Maximum increase that EU farms could obtain using glyphosate safely (source)
+Maximum increase that EU farms could obtain using glyphosate safely when used in accordance with the label instructions (source)

 Maximum loss rapeseed, maize, barley and wheat would suffer without glyphosate (source)